cortexlabs/nucleus/README.md

 ## Multi-model caching

-Multi-model caching allows each replica to serve more models than would fit into its memory by keeping a specified number of models in memory (and disk) at a time.
+Multi-model caching allows Nucleus to serve more models than would fit into its memory by keeping a specified number of models in memory (and disk) at a time.
 When the in-memory model limit is reached, the least recently accessed model is evicted from the cache.
 This can be useful when you have many models, and some models are frequently accessed while a larger portion of them are rarely used, or when running on smaller instances to control costs.

 The model cache is a two-layer cache, configured by the following parameters in the `models` configuration: